tytan652/rfcs/text/0045-add-notion-of-protocol.md

   - Meant to be used for protocol auto-detection.
   - While registering if present, the number of prefix shall be less or equal to the number of protocols.

-Asside the getter for protocol attribute, adding to the API those functions:
+Asside from getters for protocol related attributes, adding to the API these functions:
 - `bool obs_output_is_protocol_registered(const char *protocol)`: return true if an output with the protocol is registered.
 - `const char *obs_output_get_prefix_protocol(const char *prefix)`: return the protocol bound to the prefix.
 - `bool obs_enum_output_service_types(const char *protocol, size_t idx, const char **id)`: enumerate all outputs types compatible with the given protocol.